 - 1 celery stalk, chopped fine

-- Add 2 teaspoons salt and 1 teaspoon each black pepper and dried oregano, dried basil, crushed red pepper and dried thyme
+Add 2 teaspoons salt and 1 teaspoon each black pepper and the dried oregano, dried basil, crushed red pepper and dried thyme.

-- Simmer for another hour or until the sauce has thickened.
+Simmer, uncovered, for another hour or until the sauce thickens.

 Anne Kornow